amclain/engineering_manual/topics/slack/README.md

 sensitive or personal information.
 For example, a manager shouldn't give feedback to a lead engineer on how to run the team better in the team's public channel.
 This kind of coaching is better in a DM or a one-on-one.

+## Notification Management

+Let your team know you're available to respond to messages by setting your [status](#Status).
+If it's during a time you can't be disturbed, like a presentation, pause your notifications.

+Set your notification window around your working hours.
+If there is an emergency, the person pinging you can select the option to send you a notification anyway.

+For messages you want to be notified of that people tend not to tag you on, set up your Slack notification keywords.
+For example, you may want to add your name.

+For off-topic channels or channels that are no longer relevant (past projects you're not on), you may want to turn off @here notifications and just check the unread messages periodically.